-Your Indiana SBDC advisor can help if you get stuck.
+Your Indiana SBDC advisor can help if you get stuck. 💭 STARTING A SMALL BUSINESS | Refine and Reevaluate Your Business Idea - Is it Feasible?

-Refine and Reevaluate Your Business Idea-Is it Feasible?
+Step 5: Refine and Reevaluate Your Business Idea - Is it Feasible?

 Again, after you've carefully reviewed and analyzed the costs associated with starting your business, you can make data-driven decisions about moving forward.
 The important question to try to answer at this stage is this: should you refine your business idea based on your financial situation?